 E3 has a multidisciplinary and proactive team that has established strategic alliances with the public and private sectors on a local, national and international level.
 It has a wide network of people and institutions with whom E3 has generated spaces of co-creation, leadership, and entrepreneurship, thus creating transformational processes.

 Claudia Martinez has more than 30 years of practical experience in sustainable development, finance and climate change.
 She is the Director of E3- Ecology, Economics and Ethics (www.e3asesorias.com), supporting innovating programs and actions to foster sustainable development, new economies and financial schemes.
 She is representative for Colombia and Co-chair of the country programs of the Food and Land Use Economy- FOLU.
 She is also a member of the independent advisory Panel of the Green Climate Fund (GCF) where she has assessed all the projects presented to the fund since its inception.
 She was Director of the Office of Sustainable Development and later Vice President for Social and Environmental Development at the Latin American Development Bank (CAF) managing the portfolio of small and medium enterprises (SMEs) and the environmental and social projects.
 As Deputy Minister of Environment of Colombia, she coordinated the Environmental system of the country including 33 regional environmental corporations and 5 research institutions.
 She was an environmental officer for the Latin American Bureau of the United Nations Development Program (UNDP) in New York.
 She studied Business Administration at Los Andes University in Bogotá and holds a master’s Degree in development economics and a Master’s Degree in Environmental Studies from Yale University.
-She is currently in the board of directors of “&Green Fund” as well as Sistema B Colombia.
+She is currently in the board of directors of “and Green Fund” as well as Sistema B Colombia.

 Marco is the E3 Senior Advisor.
 He has more than 35 years of experience in sustainable development, biodiversity conservation, forest development, sustainable environmental management, sustainable infrastructure works and alternative energies.
 He was an environmental specialist with the Inter-American Development Bank and Vice President for Latin America of the Italian company Beta Studio, as an expert in water resources.
 Marco is the current Scientific Director of the Amazon Institute SINCHI and has worked with several international organizations, including the United Nations Development Program and USAID GIZ.
 Marco has a Forestry Engineer degree and a PhD in Planning and Conservation of Natural Resources from University of Michigan, USA.